Chapter 6

 We also provide "baby sitters" for our children when they are

-perhaps burn the house down.
-We take care of them in this way
+or perhaps burn the house down.
+We take care of them in this

 responsibilities of looking after themselves.
 Eventually they will